APPLE Trees, Seeds and Dried Herb

 Baldwin Apple Baldwin - circa 1870 Massachusetts.
 The most frequently planted apple in the US until the 1920's, it popularity dwindled mainly because its tendency to bear biennially.
 Fruit is large, with a bright red skin covered with tiny white spots.
 Hardy to -20F (-28.8C)

 Black Limbertwig - circa pre-1914.
-One of the many Limbertwig varieties, named for their sem-weeping growth habit and thin twigs.
+One of the many Limbertwig varieties, named for their semi-weeping growth habit and thin twigs.
 Medium to large fruits with deep, neraly black skin and a unique flavor.
-Excellent type for cide and apple butter.
+Excellent type for cider and apple butter.
 Hardy to -20F (-28.8C)

 Cortland Apple Cortland - circa 1898 New York.
 This Ben Davis/McIntosh cross bears medium-sized apples with smooth yellowish skin & crimson stripes and tender white flesh.
-Reliable producing tree that bears early.
+Reliable producing tree that bears fruit at an early age.
 Heavy annual crops.
 Ripens late September- early October.
 Hardy to -20F (-28.8C).

 Banks Red Gravenstein Early Congress Apple Gravenstein (Banks Red Gravenstein, Early Congress) - circa 1600 Germany.
 Favorite old-time cooking apple with tart white flesh and pretty coloring.
 Excellent for pies and applesauce.
 Annual producer.
 Ripens mid-August.
 Hardy to -30F (-34.4C).